 Simply put, a canonical URL is the most authoritative URL of the page you want search engines to see and is considered as the most representative page from a set of duplicate pages on your site.

-In Magento 2, you can turn on the use of canonical tags and avoid such duplication due to faceted navigation by simply doing this:
+In Magento 2, you can activate the use of canonical tags and avoid such duplication due to faceted navigation by simply doing this:

-This will result in both product and product-category pages having canonical URLs, which helps to prevent duplicate content in your store.
+This will lead to both product and product-category pages having canonical URLs, which aids in avoiding duplicate content on your store.

 You can also use an extension like Improved Layered Navigation which allows easy set up of canonical URLs.

 By default, Magento does not use the prev/next pagination attributes link on paginated pages to explain the relationship among these pages.
 While Google states that it no longer needs this attribute to make sense of a series of paginated pages, ranking on other search engines may be affected.

 - Add Link Rel="next/prev"

 - Add page number to meta title